petermg/TheOcularMigraineMCP/README.md

 Manage Game Profiles allows you to load any saved profiles you have.
 Select from any of the 3 folders, **DefaultProfiles**, **RecordingProfiles**, or **GameProfiles**.
 It will read the selected profile and open a window showing the details of the profile.
 You then have the following options:
 1. Delete - Deletes the saved profile.
 2. Cancel - Closes this screen without doing anything else.
 3. Delete Default - This will delete the default profile for the game.
+This option will ONLY be shown if a default profile exists for the selected game.
 4. Set Default - This will set the currently shown profile as default for the selected game.
 5. Run - This will run the game with the profile listed, BYPASSING any default profiles.